usgs/earthquake-detection-formats/format-docs/README.md

 array beamforming algorithm.
 * [Correlation](Correlation.md) Format - A format to contain a seismic event detection made using a cross correlation algorithm.
-* [Detection](Detection.md) Format - A format to contain a seismic event detection made using an event detection algorithm.
+* [Detection](format-docs/Detection.md) Format - A format to contain a seismic event detection generated using an event detection or association algorithm.
 * [Retract](Retract.md) Format - A format to contain a seismic event retraction made using an event detection algorithm.